kodingkoning/Cal-DISKS/README.md

 ## Project Overview

 Computational biology involves immense volumes of data in sequences of DNA.
-A common question about the sequences is, "how similar are two or more sequences?" k-mers are a widespreach tool to answer the question. k-mers are segments of legnth k that are in the larger sequence.
+A common question about the sequences is, "how similar are two or more sequences?" k-mers are a widespread tool to answer the question. k-mers are segments of length k that are in the larger sequence.
 Comparing which k-mers are in two different sequences can measure the similarity between sequences.

 A way to address the issue of the large number of k-mers that are involved in these comparisons is to use MinHash.
 This approach creates "sketches" made of subsets of the k-mers in a sequence.
 The sketches save memory use and compute time.